typedduck/webserver/README.md

 The following environment variables are used:

 - `WEBSERVER_DIR`: The directory to serve, defaulting to "public"
-- `WEBSERVER_404`: The file to serve for 404 errors. the file must be located in `WEBSERVER_DIR` and defaults to "404.html"
+- `WEBSERVER_404`: The file to serve for 404 errors.
+The file must be located in `WEBSERVER_DIR` and the path is prepended.
+Defaults to "404.html"
 - `WEBSERVER_ADDR`: The address to listen on, defaulting to "0.0.0.0"
 - `WEBSERVER_PORT`: The port to listen on, defaulting to "8080"
-- `WEBSERVER_TIMEOUT`: The timeout for requests in seconds, defaulting to "0", which means no timeout
+- `WEBSERVER_TIMEOUT`: The timeout for requests in milliseconds, defaulting to "0", which means no timeout

 If compiled with the "metrics" feature, the following environment variables are
 used: